Combining Glass and Metal: Tips for Securely Attaching with Screws and Nuts

 1. Material Compatibility:

 Select screws and nuts made from materials compatible with both glass and metal.
-Stainless steel is often a suitable choice due to its corrosion resistance and strength.
+Stainless steel screws are often a suitable choice due to their corrosion resistance and strength.
 Make sure the selected material does not react with or damage the glass.

 Reading more: